JHawk0224/UTTT/README.md

-# UTTT
+# Ultimate Tic Tac Toe Game
-Ultimate Tic Tac Toe game with AI
+Made a game of Ultimate Tic Tac Toe with an AI based on Minimax

+I made this using UIKit in July 2017.